Giant Matilda Cake

 - Once all the sugar has been incorporated, it’s safe to turn your mixer up to high speed.
 Continue beating on high speed for about 5–6 minutes, or until thebutter turns pale in color and becomes fluffy again.
 Add vanilla extract and mix for a couple minutes.

-- Add the chocolate and cream to a large microwave-safe bowl.
+- Add the chocolate, cream and glucose syrup to a large microwave-safe bowl.
 Microwave on high for 30 seconds at a time, mixing between each interval until smooth.
 Once fully melted, cover with plastic wrap and leave to set at room temperature.

 - To soften the ganache to spreading or piping consistency, microwave on high for 10 seconds at a time, mixing well between each interval, until it becomes soft enough to spread easily but firm enough to hold its shape.
 If you soften it too much, don’t panic, just let it sit at room temperate again until it firms up enough to use.

 - Use a large, serrated knife or cake leveller to trim and flatten the top of your cake layers.
 Add a bit of buttercream frosting on your serving plate and add the first layer.
 Add 1/3 of the frosting on the cake layer and use an offset spatula to smoothen out.
 Then add the next layer and repeat.
 Add the third layer then the remaining frosting and spread thinly and evenly around the cake.I used a bench scraper for the side to get things extra neat.
 Chill in the fridge for hour.